jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 * Create an app in IBM&reg; Bluemix&trade; by using the SDK for Node.js starter pack.
 * Create a Git repository for the app.
 * Push changes to the Git repository from the IBM&reg; Bluemix&trade; DevOps Services Web IDE.
-* Preview and deploy your changes by using the Web IDE run bar.

 ---